Falcon Gold (CVE:FG) Stock Price Down 25% – Here’s Why

 Falcon Gold Corp.
-(CVE:FG – Get Free Report) dropped 25% during trading on Monday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 610,000 shares changed hands during mid-day trading, an increase of 59% from the average daily volume of 383,589 shares.
+(CVE:FG – Get Free Report) was down 25% on Saturday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 771,000 shares traded hands during trading, an increase of 99% from the average daily volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 About Falcon Gold